Hoagy Carmichael: Early life and education

+state capital town of Indianapolis, Indiana.
+In 1910, the Carmichaels moved far northwest to Missoula, Montana, when young Hoagland was about 11 years old.

 Carmichael's mother taught him to sing and play the piano at an early age.
-With the exception of some piano lessons in Indianapolis with Reginald DuValle, a bandleader and pianist known as "the elder statesman of Indiana jazz" and billed as "the Rhythm King", Carmichael had no other musical training.
+With the exception of some piano lessons in nearby Indianapolis with Reginald DuValle (1893-1953), a bandleader, pianist and accordion-player, known later as "the elder statesman of Indiana jazz" and billed as "the Rhythm King", Carmichael had no other academic or professional musical training.

-The family moved to Indianapolis in 1916, but Carmichael returned to Bloomington in 1919 to complete high school.
-For musical inspiration Carmichael would listen to ragtime pianists Hank Wells and Hube Hanna.
-At 18, Carmichael helped supplement his family's meager income by doing manual jobs in construction, at a bicycle-chain factory, and in a slaughterhouse.
-The bleak time was partly relieved by piano duets with his mother and by his friendship with DuValle, who taught him piano-jazz improvisation.
-Carmichael earned $5 playing at a fraternity dance in 1918, marking the beginning of his professional musical career.
+The family moved back east to Indianapolis when Carmichael was age 17 in 1916, but Carmichael only followed and returned to Bloomington three years later in 1919 when he was age 20 to complete high school.
+For musical inspiration, Carmichael would listen to prominent ragtime music pianists Hank Wells and Hube Hanna.
+At 18, Carmichael helped supplement his family's meager income by doing manual jobs in building construction, or at a bicycle chain factory, and in a meat slaughterhouse.
+This bleak time was partially relieved by piano duets with his mother and by his long friendship with local musician-bandleader DuValle, who taught him piano-jazz improvisation.
+Carmichael earned $5 playing at a college fraternity dance at nearby Indiana University in 1918, marking the beginning of his professional musical career.

-The death of Carmichael's three-year-old sister in 1918 affected him deeply.
+The death of Carmichael's three-year-old younger sister in 1918 (possibly from the world-wide infamous Spanish flu pandemic of 1918-1923) affected him deeply.
 He later wrote "My sister Joanne—the victim of poverty.
 We couldn't afford a good doctor or good attention, and that's when I vowed I would never be broke again in my lifetime."
-Joanne may have died of influenza, which swept the world that year.

-Carmichael attended Indiana University Bloomington, where he earned a bachelor's degree in 1925 and a law degree in 1926.
-He was a member of the Kappa Sigma fraternity, and played the piano around Indiana and Ohio with his band, Carmichael's Collegians.
+Carmichael attended the nearby campus of the Indiana University at Bloomington, where he earned a bachelor of arts academic degree in 1925 and a subsequent law degree in 1926.
+He was a member of Kappa Sigma fraternity, and played the piano around Indiana and Ohio with his recently organized band, "Carmichael's Collegians".